 Question 9

-Given two classes C1 and C2 with means μ1=[23] and μ2=[57] respectively, what is the direction vector for LDA when the within-class covariance matrix SW is the identity matrix I?
+Given two classes and with means and respectively, what is the direction vector for LDA when the within-class covariance matrix is the identity matrix ?

-For LDA, the direction vector w is given by:
+For LDA, the direction vector is given by:

 Given: